0r0i/docker-hadoop-spark-workbench/README.md

 make traefik
 ```

-Now navigate to localhost:8080 (or yourserver:8080) and check that traefik is running.
+Now navigate to <yourserver_ip>:8080 and check that traefik is running and <yourserver_ip>:8888 for viz service

 ## Deploying HDFS (without YARN)